 Some of the medical conditions treated with the application of warm compresses include osteoarthritis, back muscle strain, tendonitis, fibromyalgia, boils and headaches.
 One of the benefits of a warm compress used every couple of hours is that heat can penetrate to the underlying muscles.

-What is a cold compress?
+What is a Cold Compress?

 When a cold compress is applied, the blood vessels contract which reduces localized inflammation and swelling.
 Cold temperatures also numb injured tissues, reducing pain.
 A cold compress should be applied immediately after an injury or when a joint becomes inflamed.